Human Resources

 Key Terms

-Compensation refers to the total financial and non-financial rewards that employees receive in exchange for their work.
-It includes salaries, wages, bonuses, benefits, and incentives designed to attract, retain, and motivate talent while aligning with organizational goals.
+Compensation and Benefits refers to the total package of financial and non-financial rewards provided to employees in exchange for their work.
+It includes salaries, bonuses, health insurance, retirement plans, and other perks designed to attract, retain, and motivate employees while aligning with organizational goals.